Actor-Relational Database Systems: A Manifesto: Actor Communication using Asynchronous Function Shipping

+Although asynchronous invocation of functions on actors using futures enables sophisticated embedding of synchronization patterns, it also leads to erosion of declarative program structures.
+Consequently, it is desirable that actor-relational database systems also support declarative invocation of functions on one or many actors where the result is consumed in a lazy fashion when needed, in line with the asynchronous nature of actor communication.
+Such a mechanism for declarative interactions among among multiple actors opens up the space for the optimizer to decide on the actual invocation and synchronization pattern that it sees optimal for performance.
+Although this feature seems to subsume the low-level actor communication mechanism using futures, multi-paradigmatic actor communication constructs are arguably desirable so that the programmer can be in control of using the best communication primitive for her application without solely depending on the optimizer.

-\begin{sloppypar} Figure~\ref{fig:actor:cart:checkout} also exemplifies \textbf{Feature~\ref{feat:multi:actor:query}}, since declarative multi-actor querying is employed in contrast to the use of imperative constructs and explicit future synchronization in application code in Figure~\ref{fig:actor:cart:add-items}.
-The figure shows a SQL query that invokes \texttt{get\_variable\_discount\_update\_inventory} in all store sections that have participated in the given session.
-The list of items passed as input to each invocation is constructed by converting the relational result of a nested query to a list by function \texttt{LIST}.
-The result of the invocations is a relation with price and discount information per store section.
-This result is aggregated in the top-level SQL query to compute the total amount bought along with total fixed and variable discounts for the checkout.
+\begin{sloppypar} \minisec{Multi-Actor Method Invocations in SmartMart}~Figure~\ref{fig:actor:cart:checkout} also exemplifies declarative multi-actor interaction through a bulk invocation of \texttt{get\_variable\_discount\_update\_inventory} in all store sections that have participated in the given session.~This invocation uses the construct \texttt{APPLY <ActorType.methodname> WITH ARGS <subquery>}.
+Similar to a classic bulk \texttt{INSERT} statement syntax in SQL, \texttt{APPLY} defines a head call that operates on attribute names corresponding to the schema defined in the subquery, and evaluates the head call once per tuple returned by the subquery.
+Note that the list of items passed as input to each invocation is constructed by converting the relational result of a nested query to a list by the cast \texttt{LIST}.
+Unlike classic \texttt{INSERT} syntax, however, the invoked functions can return values, which are collected into a result relation.
+In particular, the result of the invocations in the example is a relation with price and discount information per store section.
+This result relation can be used further in the program.
+A subsequent SQL query operates on the relation to compute the total amount bought along with total fixed and variable discounts for the checkout.